 Reporting Child Abuse - Colorado

-Under the Colorado statute, certain listed individuals (including doctors or other medical professionals, coroners, dentists, teachers and school administrators, social workers, counselors or other mental health professionals, veterinarians, law enforcement officers, firefighters, victims advocates, clergy, employees of the department of human services, child and family investigators, probation officers, animal protection officer, and other named individuals) are required to report any known or reasonably suspected abuse or neglect or conditions that might lead to abuse or neglect of a child to the county department of social services or a local law enforcement agency.
+Under the Colorado statute, certain listed individuals (including doctors or other medical professionals, coroners, dentists, teachers and school administrators, social workers, counselors or other mental health professionals or candidates, veterinarians, law enforcement officers, firefighters, victims advocates, clergy, employees of the department of human services, child and family investigators, probation officers, animal protection officer, and other named individuals) are required to report any known or reasonably suspected abuse or neglect or conditions that might lead to abuse or neglect of a child to the county department of social services or a local law enforcement agency.

 The Colorado Abuse Reporting Act is found in Title 19 (CHILDREN’S CODE), Article 3 (Dependency and Neglect), Section 19-3-304.
 There is no direct link to the specific section of the Colorado Code.
 To access the entire Child Abuse Reporting Act in the official Colorado Code online, follow: